Bricklayers for increased sensitivity in 3D printed strain gauge

 Context:

-As more conductive 3D printing filaments become commercially available, the Nature Inspired Fabrication and Transducers subject group (NIFTy) has been investigating a variety of 3D printed sensors.
+As more conductive 3D printing filaments become commercially available, the Nature-Inspired Fabrication and Transducers subject group (NIFTy) has been investigating a variety of 3D printed sensors.
 We have been exploring concepts from mechanically stiff to flexible conductive and non-conductive materials to form novel sensing concepts, using piezo-resistive, capacitive and thermo-resistive properties of the printed materials.

 Recent developments have also included the development of a platform to provide in-situ monitoring of inter-layer adhesion and bulk material properties, allowing for an ever deeper understanding of the processes occurring at a material level.